 Action: Check to make sure there are no automatic runs scheduled.
 Otherwise, these applications may remove the infection or other necessary ransomware files from your system.
 We will require these later to determine which type of ransomware you have been infected with.

 Your anti-malware solution may have already quarantined the infected file.
 That’s ok!
 But, do not delete any files.
 To figure out what exactly the ransomware has done to your computer, we will require the ransomware to be executable.

 Note: It is fine to disable the infection by disabling any autorun entries pointing to it or by quarantining the infection.
 However, it is important not to delete it from quarantine or to remove the malicious files right away without a complete backup.

-4. Server victims: identify the point of entry and close it
+Note for server victims: identify the point of entry and close it

 We firmly suggest you check your event logs for a large number of login attempts fired in quick succession.